-An attempt has been made to enter a protected area of avast!
-(Program settings).
+An attempt has been made to enter a protected area of Avast.
 This may be a legitimate action, but could also be the result of a malware attack.

 Do you want to continue?”

 Cancel or enter the wrong password and you will be locked out of the areas selected for protection.
 There are several different parts of Avast that can be protected.
 Program settings, protection control, protection settings, scan control, scan settings, virus chest control, and backup/restore settings are selected by default when you check the option to apply password protection.
 The additional areas are update control and general program access.
 This last option will lock you out of the software entirely unless you know the password.